Skip to Content

 When you exercise, make sure you do it every day.
 Move your body in the way that brings you joy!
 If you prefer rock climbing, then don’t force yourself to run five miles every day.
 Create a work out routine that helps you enhance both your physical health as well as your mental health.

-19. Start your day right in the morning
+18. Start your day right in the morning

 The morning is often the easiest time to be mindful.
 It’s a new day, a clean slate, and it also sets the tone for your day.
 Take some time in your morning routine to start your day with mindfulness: drink a cup of tea on your balcony while watching the sunrise or sit quietly in your living room before you get dressed for work and meditate.

-20. Sleep
+19. Sleep

-Woman sleeping in the morning can help her spend more awareness in the present moment
+Woman sleeping in the morning

 Sleep is important for mindfulness because it helps us stay focused on the present moment.
 Not only does rest contribute to our physical health and wellbeing, but it also replenishes our mental energy.
 When we’re getting enough sleep, that means we can be in full control of our attention and mindful throughout the day.